US begins Syria withdrawal amid confusion over policy

 “I never said fast or slow,” Trump said of the US withdrawal during the televised Cabinet meeting.
 “Somebody said four months, but I did not say that either.”

-Analysts have warned that the US is unlikely to be able to achieve any of its goals in Syria without a significant troop presence.
-Others have warned of the risks of leaving the Kurds, the US allies whose YPG fighters have helped lead the fight to expel the Islamic State group from much of the country, without sufficient backup from US forces to stave off a promised offensive from Turkey.
+Analysts have warned that the US is unlikely to be able to achieve any of its goals in Syria without maintaining a significant troop presence.
+Others have warned of the risks of leaving the Kurds – the US allies whose YPG fighters have helped lead the fight to expel the Islamic State group from much of the country – without sufficient backup from US forces to stave off a promised offensive from Turkey.

 Ankara considers Kurdish forces adversaries because of their links to the PKK separatist group active inside Turkey.

-Secretary of State Mike Pompeo told the far-right media outlet Newsmax that part of the US mission was still “ensuring that the Turks don’t slaughter the Kurds”.
+Secretary of State Mike Pompeo told the far-right media outlet Newsmax on January 3 that part of the US mission was “ensuring that the Turks don’t slaughter the Kurds”.

 “We won’t be finally pulled out until ISIS is gone,” he added, using another acronym for the Islamic State group.

-But Trump’s initial announcement had already sent administration officials into a new round of damage control, rushing to reassure allies that the pullout will not be swift or sudden.
+But Trump’s initial announcement had already sent administration officials into a new round of damage control, rushing to reassure allies that the pullout would not be swift or sudden.

 Speaking in Israel on January 6, Bolton said US troops would remain in northeastern Syria until Islamic State forces are routed and Kurdish fighters were ensured of protection.

-Bolton said there were “conditions” that must be met before the US pullout that could take months or even years.
+Bolton said there were “conditions” that must be met before the US pullout, citing circumstances that could take months or even years to establish.

 “There are objectives that we want to accomplish that condition the withdrawal,” Bolton told reporters in Jerusalem, including the defeat of the estimated 17,000 remaining IS fighters in Syria.

-Turkey must "meet the president's requirement that the Syrian opposition forces that have fought with us are not endangered", he said, making a clear reference to the Kurds.
+And Turkey must "meet the president's requirement that the Syrian opposition forces that have fought with us are not endangered", he said, in a clear reference to the Kurds.

-The remarks sparked outrage from Turkish President Recep Tayyip Erdogan, who called them a “serious mistake” and later appeared to snub Bolton, cancelling their meeting mere moments before it was about to begin.
+The remarks sparked outrage from Turkish President Recep Tayyip Erdogan, who called them a “serious mistake” and later appeared to snub Bolton, cancelling their meeting mere moments before it was set to begin.

-But those sentiments were echoed by Pompeo, speaking from the capital of the semi-autonomous Kurdish region in Iraq after a visit to Baghdad.
+But the sentiments were echoed by Pompeo, speaking from the capital of the semi-autonomous Kurdish region in Iraq after a visit to Baghdad.